News< back to all news

-Paws for Hope Animal Foundation has always supported breed neutral legislation and is a strong ally to HugABull Advocacy and Rescue Society and Justice for Bullies.
-It was brought to our attention that PETA misconstrued a quote made by our Executive Director in a newspaper interview from over four years ago, in order to inflate support to their anti-pitbull stance.
+Paws for Hope Animal Foundation has always supported breed-neutral legislation and is a strong ally to HugABull Advocacy and Rescue Society and Justice for Bullies.
+It was brought to our attention that PETA misconstrued a quote made by our Executive Director in a newspaper interview from over four years ago, in order to inflate support for their anti-pitbull stance.

 In response, we have written the following letter to all members of the Ontario Legislature in support of Bill 147.
-It is unfortunate that PETA chose to mislead decision makers on this very important issue, however, it has provided us a platform to reiterate our position.
+It is unfortunate that PETA chose to mislead decision-makers on this very important issue, however, it has provided us with a platform to reiterate our position.

 If you would like to email, call or write members of the legislature, you can find their contact information here.

 Dear Members of the Ontario Legislature,

 I am writing on behalf of Paws for Hope Animal Foundation in support of Bill 147, to repeal the ban on pit bull-type dogs in the Province of Ontario.
 Paws for Hope is a BC animal welfare charity that envisions communities that embrace all pets as family, ensuring they are loved, free from harm, and where no pet is left behind.
 To that end, our mission is to shift the culture of companion animal welfare in British Columbia by creating new models of practice and remediating the underlying causes of harm through cross-sector collaboration, education and advocacy.